Categories

 Contact Us

-By clicking “Apply Now ,Submit or Funding Estimate”, you (i) consent to receiving telemarketing calls and messages, including calls using an automatic telephone dialing system, from qualifier.co and those acting on its behalf at the telephone number you have provided above (including your cellular phone number); agree that this consent applies even if the number you have provided is currently on any state, federal, or corporate Do-Not-Call registry; and understand that you are not required to provide this consent as a condition of receiving any credit or services from qualifier.co and that you may apply for business credit by contacting us directly; and (ii) acknowledge that you have read qualifier.co Application Agreement and Privacy Policy and understand that you may opt-out of receiving communications of your choice from qualifier.co as provided in the Privacy Policy.
+By clicking “Apply Now ,Submit or Funding Estimate”, you (i) consent to receiving telemarketing calls and messages, including calls using an automatic telephone dialing system, from yesmrbanker.com and those acting on its behalf at the telephone number you have provided above (including your cellular phone number); agree that this consent applies even if the number you have provided is currently on any state, federal, or corporate Do-Not-Call registry; and understand that you are not required to provide this consent as a condition of receiving any credit or services from yesmrbanker.com and that you may apply for business credit by contacting us directly; and (ii) acknowledge that you have read yesmrbanker.com Application Agreement and Privacy Policy and understand that you may opt-out of receiving communications of your choice from yesmrbanker.com as provided in the Privacy Policy.
 We may update or amend this policy at any time with or without notice to you.
 We encourage you to periodically review this page for the latest information on our privacy practices.